Monday, August 25, 1969

 AlbumSome of the songs worked on during this session were first released on the "Abbey Road" LP

 This was the final recording session for the “Abbey Road” album.
-From 2:30 pm to 8 pm, the final edits of “Maxwell’s Silver Hammer” and “The End” were made.
+From 2:30 pm to 8 pm, the final edits to “Maxwell’s Silver Hammer” and “The End” were completed.

 McCartney, along with tape operator Alan Parsons, experimented with the introduction to Maxwell’s Silver Hammer, running the final stereo remix tape (an edit of remix stereo RS 34 and RS 37) backwards while adding tape echo / repeat echo.
 To review the work, they made the edit of the stereo master with the descending chord progression that was originally the song’s introduction cut from the tape.